yousufmj/laravel-react/readme.md

     - Login / JWT etc to ensure only the right peple can view
 - Improve DB - have a user table that links to an entry table
 - Improve Validations and sanitisations - only relying on Eloquent
+- Options to delete or view entry / filter
+- dynamic refresh of view rows

 ## Set Up
 - Clone Repo